syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 ## Non-Editable mode Searching based on DisplayMemberPath

 In non-editable mode, searching will be performed based on the `DisplayMemberPath` property when user input is received in drop-down.
-If `DisplayMemberPath` is `null` or `string.Empty`,  searching will be performed based on the class name with namespace of the item.

 {% tabs %}
 {% highlight xaml %}